Posey’s pinch-hit double lifts Giants over Rockies, 6-5

+DENVER (AP) — Steven Duggar kept San Francisco in the game with a run-saving catch and Buster Posey put the Giants ahead with a rare pinch-hit.

-DENVER (AP) — Pinch-hitter Buster Posey came through with a two-run double in the eighth inning to rally the San Francisco Giants past the Colorado Rockies 6-5 on Saturday night.
+Posey came through with a two-run double in the eighth inning to rally San Francisco past the Colorado Rockies 6-5 on Saturday night.

+“What a huge hit,” Giants manager Bruce Bochy said.
+“It’s nice to have him in that situation coming off the bench.
+Really, great comeback.
+Buster delivered in a big way.”

+Posey batted with two on against reliever Carlos Estevez (1-2) and lined a ball to right-center field to score pinch-runner Kevin Pillar and Austin Slater.
+Will Smith then got three outs for his 27th save.

 Scooter Gennett homered and Pablo Sandoval had three hits, including an RBI double, for San Francisco.